-Eventually we all hit a plateau that we can’t seem to breakthrough on our own.
+Eventually we all hit a wall that we can’t seem to breakthrough on our own.

 - what worked in the past, but that doesn’t do it.